Developers – the contractors used by Alumna to maintain and develop the Charity Excellence Framework.

 2. The Charity Excellence Framework is licensed on a non-exclusive basis.
 This licensee is granted access to and use of the Charity Excellence Framework platform for the period of the Licence.
 The level of access will depend on the type of licence agreement.

-3. The materials comprise the diagnostic questionnaires, resources, system produced reports and action plans, but not use of the Quality Mark that is awarded solely at the discretion of Alumna.
+5. The materials comprise the diagnostic questionnaires, dashboard, query system, resources, system produced reports and action plans.

 a.
 For the duration of the licence and;